permguard/permguard/www/content/docs/0.0.x/sdks/java/azclient.md

 The application, acting as a Policy Enforcement Point (PEP), enforces policies defined by the Policy Decision Point (PDP).
 The Permguard Java SDK facilitates communication with the Permguard PDP.

-This communication occurs through the `AuthZ Client`, a component that provides a straightforward interface for interacting with the Permguard `AuthZServer`.
+This communication occurs through the `AuthZClient`, a component that provides a straightforward interface for interacting with the Permguard `AuthZServer`.

 ## The Basic Structure of an Authorization Request